vinsakharisma/final_PLD/docs/user_guide.md

 ## Adding Optional Modules

-After locking, you can add optional modules (shields, sensors):
+After locking, you can add optional modules (shields, sensors)

+Again, you can either write them by hand:

 ```python
 from spaceship_dsl import Shield, Sensors